ttetrafon/system-intelligence-obsidian-vault/_templates/creatures/_character-sheet.md

 ---

 > [!info]+ Training
-> ... (all the next sessions will be collapsed inside here)
+> ... (all following sessions will be collapsed inside here)

 ### Randomise Character
 ```meta-bind-button